Speaker race has no clear favorite as GOP tensions rise

 Gaetz has said he would support either Scalise or Jordan if either of them get the most support in the GOP conference.

-Burchett told The Hill that he does not see a scenario where he could support McCarthy for Speaker again; Rep. Bob Good (R-Va.) said McCarthy is “not gonna be Speaker” Monday night; and a source familiar with Rep. Nancy Mace’s (R-S.C.) thinking said the congresswoman would be unlikely to throw her support behind McCarthy.
+Burchett told The Hill that he does not see a scenario where he could support McCarthy for Speaker again; Rep. Bob Good (R-Va.) said Monday that McCarthy is “not gonna be Speaker;” and a source familiar with Rep. Nancy Mace’s (R-S.C.) thinking said the congresswoman would be unlikely to throw her support behind McCarthy.

 “She’s all in for Jim Jordan,” the source noted.